2tanayk/Kwizz-frontend/README.md

 - The database in use currently is SQLite which isn't a very good choice, I would like to switch from this to something like **PostgreSQL**.
 - Finally a key concept in **DBMS** is database **normalization**, so I would definitely like to normalize all the tables to **3NF**.

-### Tech Stack
-As one was allowed to use frameworks, I decided to go with the Udemy's techstack of [Django](https://www.djangoproject.com/) and [React](https://reactjs.org/) (I did not use any state management libraries like Redux,MobX etc. because I had really less time in hand). <br/>
-I also decided to use [DRF(Django Rest Framework)](https://www.django-rest-framework.org/) to build an API out of my backend since it seemed to be really popular and had a lot of backing from the dev. community!